MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-TDS-group-PAN-and-TAN-information-setup-for-vendors-and-customers.md

     [![All vendors page](./media/apac-ind-TDS-55.png)](./media/apac-ind-TDS-55.png)

 2. On the Action Pane, select **New** to create a vendor or customer, and enter the required details.
-Alternatively, select an existing customer.
+Alternatively, select an existing vendor or customer.
 3. On the **Setup** FastTab, in the **Withholding tax** section, select the **Calculate withholding tax** check box to calculate withholding tax, TDS, or Tax Collected at Source (TCS) for the vendor or customer.
 4. TDS for a purchase invoice is calculated based on the default TDS group that is defined for the vendor or customer.
 In the **TDS group** field, select the default TDS group.